Tax Withholding (Gensen choshu)

 So, when Nancy files tax return, she can receive 358,660 yen from tax agency.

-🙂 Case ２ Selling of real estate in Japan
+Selling of real estate in Japan and tax withholding

 In the case that Nancy bought her real estate at 100 yen and sells it to Mr Jack at 100 yen, she does not get any profit.

-But, Mr Jack has to withhold 10.21 yen from trading price.
-Mr Jack pays 89.79 yen to Nancy and pays 10.21 yen to tax agency.
+But, Mr Jack needed to withhold 10.21 yen from trading price.
+So, Mr Jack pays 89.79 yen to Nancy and pays 10.21 yen to tax agency.

 Then during period of tax filing, Nancy files tax return and may receive some tax return.